dneuge/xplane-misc-lua-scripts/Documentation/reality-check.md

 *Inverse Time Histograms* offers you to inspect the number of frames counted by their IFT and the (cumulative) time spent at each frame rate.

-In *Settings* you can select an alternate source for frame time calculation.
-Please only change this option if you understand the effects; read the section about [frame time source](#frame-time-source) below.
+In *Settings* you can temporarily disable the check for deliberate ground speed factor (in case you actually want it and the message annoys you) and you can select an alternate source for frame time calculation.
+Please change the frame time option only if you understand the effects; read the section about [frame time source](#frame-time-source) below.

 ### Text notification